jhipster/jhipster-devbox/README.md

 - Use the JHipster tools
   - Running `mvn` will run your JHipster application on port `8080`.
 As this port is forwarded to your host, you can also use `http://localhost:8080` on your host machine
   - Running `grunt` will launch your AngularJS front-end with BrowserSync on port `3000`: it is also forwarded to your host, so you can also use `http://localhost:3000` on your host machine

-## Roadmap

-We plan on using Docker Compose to configure and use all the services used by your application: MySQL, Postgresql, MongoDB, Cassandra, Elasticsearch